(120 mcg etonogestrel / 15 mcg ethinylestradiol)

 Composition in Full

-active substances: etonogestrel (11.7 mg) and ethinylestradiol (2.7 mg)
+active substances: etonogestrel (11.7 mg) and ethinylestradiol (2.7 mg);

 other substances: ethylene vinylacetate copolymer (a type of plastic that will not dissolve in the body), magnesium stearate.

-3 consecutive weeks.
+for 3 weeks.

-1. WHAT IS NUVARING AND WHAT IS IT USED FOR
+1. WHAT NUVARING IS AND WHAT IT IS USED FOR

 amount of hormones that is released, NuvaRing is considered a low-dose hormonal contraceptive.
 Since NuvaRing releases two

 different types of hormones it is a so-called combined hormonal contraceptive.